hub21team/python-curriculum-2021/module_1/1_variables/README.md

 # Output

   Now, what if we want to see what is stored in a variable inside the computer ?
-We want a way for the computer to show us what is inside the variables.
-For this we can use the `print` statements.
-We can use it as follows:

   ```python
   age = 11
   print(age)
   ```

-  At this point, we can introduce the console and the screen using which the computer can show us things, like variable values or sometimes words.
   We can use the `print` statement to make the computer show us words and sentences through the console.

   ```python
   print("Hello World!
 My name is Willy Tybur and I am learning Python")
   ```
-  The student might also want to try printing different sentences and see them on the console.

 # Input